What is Statistics?

 -

-- Independent Variable: Something that is changed or controlled in an experiment (Example: Different teaching methods).
+Dependent and Independent Variables - Independent Variable: Something that is changed or controlled in an experiment (Example: Different teaching methods).

 - Dependent Variable: The result that changes because of the independent variable (Example: Students' test scores).